ooawagaeri/tp/docs/DeveloperGuide.md

 ![](images/contact/AddContactActivityDiagram.png)

-Given below is an example usage scenario and how the adding a contact mechanism behaves at each step.
+Given below is an example usage scenario and how the **Adding a Contact** mechanism behaves at each step.

 ![](images/contact/AddContactParseSequenceDiagram.png)